PoorHttp/PoorWSGI/doc/documentation.rst

 **redirect**

-Have the same interface as RedirectResponse, and only raise the HTTPException with RedirectResponse.
+It has the same interface as RedirectResponse, and only raises the HTTPException with RedirectResponse.

 **abort**

-Have the same interface as HTTPException, and voila, it raise the HTTPException.
+It has the same interface as HTTPException, and voila, it raises the HTTPException.

 Routing
 -------

-There are two ways how to set path handler.
-Via decorators of Application object, or method set\_ where one of parameter is your handler.
-It is important how look your application.
-If your web project have one or a few files where your handlers are, it is good idea to use decorators.
-But if you have big project with more files, it could be difficult to load all files with decorated handlers.
-So that is right job for set\_ methods in one file, like a route file or dispatch table.
+There are two ways to set a path handler: via decorators of the Application object, or using a set\_ method where one of the parameters is your handler.
+The choice depends on how your application is structured.
+If your web project has one or a few files where your handlers are, it is a good idea to use decorators.
+But if you have a large project with many files, it could be difficult to load all files with decorated handlers.
+In that case, set\_ methods in a single file, such as a route file or dispatch table, is a better approach.

 Static Routing
 ~~~~~~~~~~~~~~
-There are method and decorator to set your function (handler) to response static
+There is a method and a decorator to set your function (handler) to respond to a
-route.
-Application.set_route and Application.route.
-Both of them have tho
+static route: Application.set_route and Application.route.
+Both of them have
-parametrs, first the required path like ``/some/path/for/you`` and next method
+two parameters: first, the required path like ``/some/path/for/you``, and second,
-flags, which is default METHOD_HEAD | METHOD_GET.
-There are other methods
+method flags, which default to METHOD_HEAD | METHOD_GET.
+There are other
-in state module like METHOD_POST, METHOD_PUT etc. There is two special constants
+methods in the state module like METHOD_POST, METHOD_PUT, etc. There are two
-METHOD_GET_POST which is HEAD | GET | POST, aned METHOD_ALL which is all
+special constants: METHOD_GET_POST, which is HEAD | GET | POST, and METHOD_ALL,
-supported methods.
-If method does not match, but path is exist in internal
+which includes all supported methods.
+If the method does not match but the path
-table, http state HTTP_METHOD_NOT_ALLOWED is return.
+exists in the internal table, the HTTP state HTTP_METHOD_NOT_ALLOWED is
+returned.

 .. code:: python